lifting-bits/mcsema/README.md

 ## Supported Platforms

-McSema is supported on Windows and Linux platforms and has been tested on Ubuntu 14.04 and 16.04.
+McSema is supported on Windows and Linux platforms and has been tested on Windows 10, Ubuntu 14.04, and Ubuntu 16.04.

 ## Dependencies